 Angern an der March to Marchegg – 17 KM, 2H30′

 After our short break, we jumped into the water and paddled away to our final goal: Marchegg.
 The current was more substantial than the day before, so we paddled faster the last 17 km to Marchegg.

 Not far away from Angern an der March lies Zwensdorf, another small provincial town of Austria.
 The area between Zwerndorf and Marchegg is a nature reserve, home to diverse wildlife, so we got the chance to see many white storks and herons flying or fishing.
-No dear or rabbit came out of the bushes, but the Dragonflies accompanied us on this day too.
+Unfortunately, no dear or rabbit came out of the bushes, but the Dragonflies accompanied us on this day too.

 The fisher huts on the Austrian side are so beautiful and well maintained on this part.
-Although we noticed a lot the day before, we kept examining them, deciding which one we love the most.
+Although we noticed a lot the day before, we kept examining them, deciding which one we loved the most.

-Taking a rest at Vysoká pri Morave, Slovakia
+Taking a Rest at Vysoka pri Morave, Slovakia

 The final stretch to Marchegg: no arm tiredness, no sun to upset us, no mosquitos, no fishermen, no one paddling!
 We were starting to feel sorry as our journey was coming to an end.